mslabina/sf15to18/README.md

 This repository contains some small code snippets in diffenent programming languages, that all have one purpose: converting Salesforce's case sensitive 15-digit Ids into the 18-digit Ids which aren't case sensitive.
 This might come in handy if you are working with a file system that isn't case sensitive and you want to write information to a file using the salesforce ids as filename for example.

+## Usage

+### Adding sf15to18.gs to Google Spreadsheets

+1. Open or create a spreadsheet on Google Spreadsheets
+2. Go to *Tools -> Script editor*
+3. Select *Blank Project*
+4. Copy the contents of `sf15to18.gs` to the script editor
+5. Save the script as `sf15to18`
+6. Use it in your spreadsheet.
+If you want to convert the value of *Cell B1*, you need to use the following formula for example: `=sf15to18(B1)`

 ## How it works

 Getting the case insensitive 18-digit Id is an easy process which basically works like this: